Resources / Get Involved

 - Best practices: child welfare journalism — developed by Dylan Cohen in 2019 for Spotlight: Child Welfare, along with this video

-- Spotlight Child Welfare’s 2024 online workshop series for journalists:
+- 2024 online workshop series for journalists:

 - Former Youth in “care” share tips for better child welfare reporting

-- Cindy Blackstock: How journalists can better serve First Nations families (part 1 and part 2)
+Cindy Blackstock: How journalists can better serve First Nations families (part 1 and part 2) - Journalists panel: Behind the scenes of child welfare investigations

 - Legal landscape: Child-welfare reporting tips and landmark cases